-- > One consistent, company-wide platform of reporting, analyzing, and trending leading indicators; - > Integration of our behavior based observation and corrective maintenance program with the ability to track a work order from the time it is entered to completion; and - > Encouragement for our managers and personnel to engage workers throughout the organization through Safety Conversations and reporting of Safe Acts.
+- > One consistent, company-wide platform of reporting, analyzing, and trending leading indicators; - > Integration of our behavior based observation and corrective maintenance program with the ability to track a work order from the time it is entered to completion; and - Encouragement for our managers and personnel to engage workers throughout the organization through Safety Conversations and reporting of Safe Acts.

-Shortly after the pilot of the tool began in August 2018, the North Dakota Petroleum Council (NDPC) selected Denbury's implementation of the ZBC Program and the development of the ZBC Reporting Tool as the recipient of their annual Excellence in Safety Award.
+In 2018, the North Dakota Petroleum Council (NDPC) selected Denbury's implementation of the ZBC Program and the development of the ZBC Reporting Tool as the recipient of their annual Excellence in Safety Award.